Al Raya: History and profile

-Political stance and content
+Ownership, political stance and content

-Although Al Raya is privately owned, it is the semi-official newspaper of Qatar.
-Therefore, it has a pro-government stance.
-The major rival of the daily is another Arabic Qatari newspaper, Al Sharq, which has the opposite political stance.
+Al Raya has a pro-government stance, and although it is privately owned, it has at times been considered a semi-official newspaper of Qatar.
+It is owned by Abdullah bin Hamad al-Attiyah, formerly the deputy Prime Minister of Qatar, as well as head of the emir's official royal court.
+Gulf Times is Al Raya's English-language sister newspaper.

 Al Raya mostly provides news about the receptions and activities of the ruling family, Al Thani, as well as about official events.
 In addition, the daily has large supplements on sports and business as well as a special supplement called He and She.
 The paper offered a weekly page on environmental issues from 1999 to 2005.

 Following the 2013 coup in Egypt, Al Raya concentrated on the ongoing demonstrations of supporters of the Muslim Brotherhood and ousted President Mohamed Morsi.
-In August 2013, an editorial of the paper argued that possible US-led intervention against Syria would not be celebrated, but the Assad regime was "useless" and caused no other option than such intervention.
+In August 2013, an editorial of the paper argued that possible US-led intervention against Syria would not be celebrated, but that the Assad regime was "murderous", and "stupidly" left no other option than such an intervention.

+According to the US State Department, the newspaper has been involved in the promotion of antisemitic content.
+In April 2019, it published an article stating that "The Zionist movement managed to establish the 'Holocaust culture' in Western political ethics and morally forced it on European societies."
+The article described the Nazi Holocaust as "alleged" and placed the survivors in quotation marks.
+In October 2019, the newspaper also published a cartoon by a Palestinian artist that depicts Israel as a stereotypical caricature of an Orthodox Jew.